 - Being registered on the national sex offender registry,

 - A domestic violence conviction in the past 7 years,

 - A misdemeanor conviction for assault or battery in the past 7 years, and

 - Driving under the influence of alcohol or drugs in the past 7 years.5

 Other states are more explicit in what crimes make a driver ineligible.

-California law requires drivers provide a new criminal background check every year.6 If a driver gets convicted of a crime after they start driving a ridesharing vehicle, they are supposed to notify Uber or Lyft under the company’s policies.
-If they do not voluntarily notify their ride sharing company, though, they are rarely caught and punished.
+California law requires drivers to provide a new criminal background check every year.6 If a driver gets convicted of a crime after they start driving a ridesharing vehicle, they are supposed to notify Uber or Lyft under the company’s policies.
+If they do not voluntarily notify their ride-sharing company, though, they are rarely caught and punished.
 They could continue to drive for several years after the conviction before facing problems.